To troubleshoot connectivity issues in Outlook, follow the steps listed below one by one and see if the problem persists after each step.

-Important: Tests should be run while the user is experiencing connectivity issues.
+Note: Tests should be run while the user is experiencing connectivity issues.

-The Outlook status bar might be showing "Connected to Microsoft Exchange," but may not sync properly, or may show the following status:
+The Outlook status bar might be showing Connected to Microsoft Exchange or Connected, but may not sync properly, or may show the Trying to connect... or Disconnected status.

 - If the Outlook status is Working Offline, open the Send/Receive tab and disable Work Offline option.